naparuba/tanuki-www/content/pages/docs/guides/external.md

 Very few infrastructures are entirely self-contained, and often rely on a multitude of external service providers.
-Most services are registered in Consul through the use of a [service definition](/docs/agent/services.html), however that registers the local node as the service provider.
+Most services are registered in XXX through the use of a [service definition](/docs/agent/services.html), however that registers the local node as the service provider.
 In the case of external services, we want to register a service as being provided by an external provider.

-Consul supports this, however it requires manually registering the service with the catalog.
+XXX supports this, however it requires manually registering the service with the catalog.
 Once registered, the DNS interface will be able to return the appropriate A records or CNAME records for the service.
 The service will also appear in standard queries against the API.